nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 #### Use Case B: Azure Managed Identities (Web API & Key Vault)

-**Scenario:** You decide to host the `.NET Thumbnail Maker` in **Azure App Service**.
+**Scenario:** You decide to host the `.NET Thumbnail Maker` in **Azure App Service** (or an Azure Windows VM).
 Remember that `PARTNER_API_SECRET` from Phase 2 that we needed to send billing data to the external partner?
 The app needs to securely pull that exact secret from **Azure Key Vault** so it can perform the OAuth Client Credentials flow.

 **The Concept (The Invisible Trust):** Because Microsoft owns both the Azure App Service (where your code runs) and the Azure Key Vault (where the secret lives), they can establish a deeply integrated trust.
 Azure *knows* exactly which physical server is running your application at the hypervisor level.